spantaleev/matrix-docker-ansible-deploy/docs/howto-server-delegation.md

 Make sure to use the proper certificates for `<your-domain>` (not for `matrix.<your-domain>`) when serving the `tcp/8448` port.

 Proxying needs to happen to `127.0.0.1:8048` (unencrypted Synapse federation listener).

+Make sure to reload/restart your webserver once in a while, so that newer certificates can kick in.

 ### Serving the Federation API with your certificates and Synapse handling Federation